MARS via LASSO: Characterization in terms of Smoothness

-Conversely, every function $g: [0, 1] \rightarrow \mathbb{R}$ that is right continuous on $[0, 1]$, left continuous at 1, and has finite total variation can be written as \eqref{gdef1} for a unique signed measure $\nu$ on $[0, 1)$ (see, e.g., \citet[Theorem 3]{aistleitner2015functions}).
-From these arguments, we can see that $\infmars^1$ has the following alternative characterization:
+where the supremum is over all integers $k \geq 1$ and partitions $0 = u_0 < u_1 < \dots < u_k = 1$ of $[0, 1]$.
+Conversely, every function $g: [0, 1] \rightarrow \R$ that is right-continuous on $[0, 1]$, left-continuous at 1, and has finite total variation can be written as \eqref{gdef1} for a unique signed measure $\nu$ on $[0, 1)$ (see, e.g., \cite{aistleitner2015functions}, Theorem 3).
+Putting these observations together, we can argue that $\infmars^{1, 1}$ has the following alternative characterization: